6 Common Myths About Menstrual Cramps Debunked

 Myth 6: Acidic Foods Worsen Menstrual Cramps

 There is no need to avoid acidic foods.
 However, physician Pee stresses the importance of abstaining from cold drinks and foods.
-She suggests drinking ginger and
+She suggests drinking ginger and brown sugar tea before menstruation to warm the uterus and lessen the cramps.
+Herbs and moxibustion can also help to alleviate the pain.

 Before and during the period, dang gui (当归), tao ren (桃仁), hong hua (红花), and yan hu suo (延胡索) can improve blood circulation and remove blood clots.
 You can find these herbs in formulations such as jia wei xiao yao san (加味逍遥散), tao hong si wu tang (桃红四物汤) and bak foong pills (白凤丸).

 After menstruation, tonifying herbs that build up the body constitution and warm the uterus include dang shen (党参), bai zhu (白术), huang qi (黄芪), shu di huang (熟地黄) and ai ye (艾叶).
+Ba zhen tang (八珍汤) and shi quan da bu tang (十全大补汤) are common formulations containing these herbs.

 “Please consult a TCM physician to help you choose the right herbs for your menstrual pain.
 Beware of certain herbal supplements sold in stores as they may not be appropriate for all women,” reminds physician Pee.